IBM/ibm-spectrum-scale-cloud-install/gcp_scale_templates/sub_modules/vpc_peering_template/README.md

 # Create GCP VPC(s) and Configure Peering

-The below steps will provision the GCP VPC required for the IBM Spectrum Scale cloud solution.
+The below steps will peer the GCP VPC(s) required for the IBM Spectrum Scale cloud solution.

 1. Change the working directory to `gcp_scale_templates/sub_modules/vpc_template`.